Back to walks

 Route and Terrain

-This circular 2-mile route follows a well-maintained, wide gravel path that is largely flat and accessible for wheelchairs, pushchairs, and those with limited stamina.
-While most of the loop is level, there are some short, steeper sections with gradients up to 1:5.
-The firm surface is reliable in most weather, though smaller side paths can become muddy.
-It is an ideal choice for families and dogs on leads.
-All-terrain mobility scooters are available to borrow from the National Trust.
+This 2-mile circular route is a dream for accessibility, largely following a well-maintained, wide gravel path that's mostly flat.
+Perfect for wheelchairs, pushchairs, and those with less stamina.
+While generally level, be aware of a few short, steeper sections with gradients up to 1:5.
+The firm surface is reliable in most weather, though side paths can get muddy.
+All-terrain mobility scooters can be borrowed from the National Trust for enhanced accessibility.
+It's a fantastic choice for families and dogs on leads.

 Sights & Experiences

-Toilets are located at the main car park.
-Seasonal refreshments are often available from a mobile van.
-Coniston village is a short drive away.
+Toilets are available at the main car park.
+Seasonal refreshments are often provided by a mobile van.
+The village of Coniston is a short drive away and offers further amenities.

 Recommended Gear